Code of Business Conduct and Ethics

-You can find contact information for these individuals through Human Resources or any store operator.
-If you prefer, you can use the AskHR feature on mynordstrom.com or call 855.NORDYHR (667-3947).
+You can find contact information for these individuals through Outlook or any store operator.
+You may also use the AskHR feature on mynordstrom.com or call 855.NORDYHR (667-3947).

 RETALIATION IS NOT PERMITTED

-Nordstrom will not permit any retaliation against employees who report possible misconduct, raise a concern regarding a violation of this Code, participate in an investigation or otherwise engage in legally protected activity.
+We do not permit any retaliation of any kind against employees who report possible misconduct, raise a concern regarding a violation of this Code, participate in an investigation or otherwise engage in legally protected activity.
 Anyone who retaliates will be subject to disciplinary action, up to and including termination of employment.
-If you feel you have been subject to retaliation, contact Human Resources or any manager.
+If you feel you have been subject to retaliation, immediately contact Human Resources or a manager

 Personal information includes names, mailing and email addresses, phone numbers, dates of birth, Social Security numbers, prosthesis information, purchase and return information, and cardholder or other account data or Personal Book information or other customer lists.

-- Only access and use personal information when appropriate for authorized Nordstrom-related purposes
+- Access and use personal information only when appropriate for authorized Nordstrom-related purposes.

-- Contact your department manager to learn to properly use and manage Personal Book
+- Contact your manager to learn to properly use and manage Personal Book.

 - Report individuals who seem out of place or unfamiliar to Loss Prevention or Building Security

-- Verify with Strategic Sourcing that an appropriate contract is in place before sharing or releasing any information to an approved Nordstrom third party service provider
+- Verify with Strategic Sourcing or your manager that an appropriate contract is in place before sharing or releasing any information to an approved Nordstrom third party service provider

-- Enter customer information into any unauthorized personal address book, physical or electronic list, cell phone or other device
+- Enter customer information into any unauthorized personal address book, physical or electronic document or list, cell phone or other device.

 - Share or release any customer information to unauthorized third parties (via social media, vendors, insurance companies, investigators, friends or family members of the customer).

-For more information or further assistance please visit the Privacy site on Nordnet or contact the Privacy Department at email@example.com
+For more information or further assistance please visit the Privacy site on mynordstrom.com, Nordnet, or contact the Privacy Department at email@example.com

-- Private web-based email accounts such as Gmail, Yahoo, Comcast, etc. that employees may access through company-provided technologies.
+• Private web-based email accounts such as Hotmail, Gmail, Yahoo, etc. that employees may access through company-provided technologies.

 You are representing Nordstrom when using these resources and are expected to use them in a manner that reflects our professional and customer service standards.

-It is critical for you to understand that all current and future Nordstrom guidelines also apply to the use of technology.
-These include, but are not limited to our expectations regarding harassment and discrimination, retaliation, sexual harassment, violence in the workplace, privacy and company information.
-Discriminatory, unethical and/or inappropriate behavior when using these technologies will not be tolerated.
+It is critical for you to understand that all Nordstrom guidelines also apply to the use of technology.
+Whether it is Nordstrom-owned or your own personal technology, these guidelines include, but are not limited to our expectations regarding harassment, discrimination, retaliation, sexual harassment, violence in the workplace, privacy and company information.
+Discriminatory, unethical and/or inappropriate behavior when using these technologies or social media will not be tolerated.

-Specific Information Security and Privacy standards have been published on Nordnet regarding the use of Nordstrom information and technological resources, and the retention of email and other records.
+Specific Information Security and Privacy standards, guidelines and resources have been published on Nordnet and other internal sites regarding the appropriate use, protection and control of Nordstrom information and technological resources, as well as the retention of email and other records.
 Please ensure that you are familiar with these standards and expectations, because users of these resources will be held accountable for knowing and following these standards.
-These standards, expectations and policies can be found on Nordnet.

-If you use social media accounts to connect and share about Nordstrom, we ask that you use good judgment and follow these additional guidelines:
+If you use social media accounts to talk about Nordstrom or its products, we expect you to use good judgment and follow these additional guidelines:

 - Disclose your Nordstrom affiliation on your personal social bios and note that the views expressed are your own.

-- Don’t post sensitive, private or confidential company information (i.e., unannounced product launches and promotions, internal sales results, company strategy, pricing information or comparisons).
+- Don't post sensitive, private or confidential company information (e.g., unannounced product launches and promotions, internal sales results, company strategy, pricing information or comparisons).

-- Never give out personal customer or co-worker information (i.e. personal addresses, phone numbers, or credit card information) or add information you receive from social networking to Personal Book or other Nordstrom tools.
+- Never give out personal customer or co-worker information (e.g., personal addresses, phone numbers, or credit card information) or add information you receive from social networking to Personal Book or other Nordstrom tools.

-- Always ask for permission to post pictures of customers or co-workers.
+- Do not post pictures of customers or co-workers without their permission.

 - Know that you may be legally responsible for the content you post.
 Respect brands, trademarks and copyrights.